 Proceq GP8000 Live Ground Penetrating Radar (GPR) system for concrete testing is a handheld device.
-It features ultra-wideband detection for unparalleled subsurface evaluation of concrete slab, bridges, buildings, pavements, and other concrete structures.
+This GPR concrete scanner features ultra-wideband detection for unparalleled subsurface evaluation of concrete slab, bridges, buildings, pavements, and other concrete structures.
 Using Stepped Frequency Continuous Wave (SFCW) technology, GPR Live real-time concrete scanning covers multiple individual GPR antennas ranging from 0.2 to 4.0GHz.

 This versatility allows fast integrity assessment, as-built verification, single-side thickness measurement, and hit prevention to accurately mark cutting and safe core drilling locations.
 Operation modes include a line scan and a 24x24in (60x60cm) survey area.
 Review modes include non-migrated scan, migrated heatmap, and time-slice/depth-slice.